About the Medical School Integration

 - There will be a single accreditation process.

-- Rutgers Biomedical and Health Sciences will not need to start new centers/institutes simply to foster inter-medical school programs.
+- Rutgers Health will not need to start new centers/institutes simply to foster inter-medical school programs.

 - Limiting duplication – Combining the medical schools will identify and remove redundancies in many administrative structures, mobilizing personnel and other resources to enhance the school’s primary missions.